ZoneMinder/zoneminder/docs/installationguide/redhat.rst

 - Be advised that you need to start with a clean system before installing ZoneMinder.

 - If you have previously installed ZoneMinder from-source, then your system is **NOT** clean.
-You must manually search for and delete all ZoneMinder related files before using zmrepo (look under /usr/local).
-Make uninstall helps, but it will not do this for you correctly.
+You must manually search for and delete all ZoneMinder related files first (look under /usr/local).
+Issuing a "make uninstall" helps, but it will not do this for you correctly.
 You **WILL** have problems if you ignore this step.

-- Unlike the Debian/Ubuntu packages, it is not necessary, and not recommended, to install a LAMP stack ahead of time.
+- Unlike Debian/Ubuntu distros, it is not necessary, and not recommended, to install a LAMP stack ahead of time.

 - Disable any other third party repos and uninstall any of ZoneMinder's third party dependencies, which might already be on the system, especially ffmpeg and vlc.
 Attempting to install dependencies yourself often causes problems.